calebTree/list-duplicate-files/README.md

 # find-duplicates
-a batch script that finds duplicate files using sha1 comparison in the current working directory and subdirectories
+A batch script that finds duplicate files in the current working directory and subdirectories using SHA1 comparison.